PGScatalog/pgsc_calc/docs/explanation/match.rst

 The matching procedure `is described in the preprint supplement <https://www.medrxiv.org/content/10.1101/2024.05.29.24307783v1.supplementary-material>`_.

-It's really important that the calculator can find the variants described in the scoring files in your target genomes.

-The matching procedure never makes any changes to target genome data.
+The matching procedure never makes any changes to target genome data and only seeks to match variants in the scoring file to the genome.

 Adjusting ``--min_overlap`` is a bad idea
 ------------------------------------------

-The aim of the PGS Catalog Calculator is to faithfully reuse scores submitted by authors to the PGS Catalog on new target genomes.
+The aim of the PGS Catalog Calculator is to faithfully recalculate scores submitted by authors to the PGS Catalog on new target genomes.

 If few variants in a published scoring file are present in a target genome, then the calculated score isn't a good representation of the original published score.

-When you evaluate the predictive performance of the score it's less likely to reproduce the metrics reported in the PGS Catalog too.
+When you evaluate the predictive performance of a score with low match rates it will be less likely to reproduce the metrics reported in the PGS Catalog.

-If you reduce ``--min_overlap`` then the calculator will output scores calculated with the remaining variants, **but these scores are not representative of the original data submitted to the PGS Catalog.**
+If you reduce ``--min_overlap`` then the calculator will output scores calculated with the remaining variants, **but these scores may not be representative of the original data submitted to the PGS Catalog.**

 Are your target genomes imputed?
 Are they WGS?
 ----------------------------------------------

-The calculator assumes that variants were called from an imputed SNP array to increase variant density.
+The calculator assumes that target genotyping data were called from a limited number of markers on a genotyping array and imputed using a larger reference panel to increase variant density.

-WGS data are not natively supported by the calculator.
+WGS data are not natively supported by the calculator (as homozygous REF sites are excluded from the variant sites).
 However, it's `possible to create compatible gVCFs from WGS data. <https://github.com/PGScatalog/pgsc_calc/discussions/123#discussioncomment-6469422>`_

 In the future we plan to improve support for WGS.

 Did you set the correct genome build?
 -------------------------------------

 The calculator will automatically grab scoring files in the correct genome build from the PGS Catalog.

-We first match variants by looking at genomic coordinates, which can differ across genome builds.

-If you're using custom scoring files, did you remember to enable liftover?
+If match rates are low it may be because you have specified the wrong genome build.
+If you're using custom scoring files and the match rate is low it is possible that the `--liftover` command may have been omitted.

 I'm still getting match rate errors.
 How do I figure out what's wrong?
 ----------------------------------------------------------------------